-New proceeding:

-European Commission, 16 December 2009 -Microsoft

-- The Commission had expressed concerns that tying the Internet Explorer to the Windows operating system might infringe Art.
-102 TFEU. - Microsoft gave the binding commitment (see Art.
+New proceeding: European Commission, 16 December 2009 Microsoft The Commission had expressed concerns that tying the Internet Explorer to the Windows operating system might infringe Art.
+102 TFEU.
+Microsoft gave the binding commitment (see Art.
 9 Reg.
 1/2003) to grant customers (in the EEA) a free and fully informed choice of web browser.
-For five years (i.e. until 2014), there has to be a "ballot screen" enabling customers to download competing browsers. - Consequently, the Commission has stopped proceedings in this matter.
+For five years (i.e. until 2014), there has to be a "ballot screen" enabling customers this matter.

+Consequently, the Commission has stopped proceedings in